-After the conquistadors conquered the Inca Empire from 1531 to 1535 under Francisco Pizarro (1478-1541), the Spaniards Marquis Francesco de Caravantes and Hernando de Montenegro planted the first vines near Ica in 1547.
+After the Conquistadores conquered the Inca Empire from 1531 to 1535 under Francisco Pizarro (1478-1541), the Spaniards Marquis Francesco de Caravantes and Hernando de Montenegro planted the first vines near Ica in 1547.
 Among them was the Spanish one Listán Prieto (the historic Misión), which then caused a sensation in many South American countries.
 Peru was the first country in South America, in which viticulture was systematically practiced, as early as 1560 there were 40,000 hectares of vineyards.
 Wine was even exported to Spain at the time.
 At that time the country was called Alto Peru (High Peru) and was the core area of the Viceroyalty of New Castile.
-Up to 1776, today's one also counted Bolivia to.
+Up to 1776, the present day also counted Bolivia to.
 From 1550 onwards winegrowing followed from here Argentina common.
 The phylloxera caused severe damage in Peru from 1888.

 |vine||colour||Synonyms or name in Peru||hectare|

 |Negramoll||red||Mollar, Mollar ICA, Negra Mole||1252|

 |Listán Prieto||red||Negra Corriente, Negra Peruana||7|